retreaver/core-api-docs/source/index.html.md

 }]
 ```

 Provides access to the call log.
-The call log contains all the calls which have been made through Numbers under your control.
+The call log contains all the Calls which have been made through Numbers under your control.

 ### HTTP Request